-The unnamed TEENAGE BOY is at a total loss and cannot understand how his PE Bag keeps disappearing his mum revealed today.
+The unnamed TEENAGE BOY is at a total loss and cannot understand how his PE Bag just keeps disappearing, his mum revealed today.

 The unnamed 15-year-old boy, and through no fault of his own has once again lost his PE Bag.
-The PE Bag complete with school shoes, trousers, shirt, tie and brand spanking new PE Kit remained missing as night fell yesterday.
+The PE Bag complete with school shoes, trousers, shirt, tie and another brand new, overpriced PE Kit remained missing as night fell yesterday.

 CHAIN OF EVENTS

-Not wanting to hinder the search in any way, he remained seated on his arse eating his breakfast while the search continued.
+Not wanting to hinder the search in any way, he remained seated on his arse eating breakfast while his Mum continued the search.

-In fact, since starting school he has had 3 bags go missing, none of which have been his fault and countless pairs of PE socks, pens, pencils, calculators, pencil case the list is endless.
+Since starting secondary school he’s had 3 bags go missing, none of which have been his fault along with countless pairs of PE socks, pens, pencils, calculators, pencil case the list is endless.

 “It’s worrying to think there is an unknown entity targeting teenage boys and taking their PE bags.
 Worringly, they seem to be targeting my son’s PE bag” she said.

-After the second day of searching, Mr. R. U. Kidding returned to the last place his son had it on that fatal day.
+After the second day of searching, Mr. R. U. Kidding returned to the last place his son remembered throwing it.
 Sadly to no avail.

-“On that fateful day, I’m afraid that my bloody crystal ball wasn’t working that day,” said Mrs. R. U. Kidding “otherwise I would have known to double check he had it when he got in the car”.
+“On that fateful day, I’m afraid that my bloody crystal ball had failed to work,” said Mrs. R. U. Kidding “otherwise I would have ‘seen’ a message to double check he had it when he got in the car”.

 Already this morning she’s nagged me at least 15 times before I’ve even got out of bed.
-Then again in the car on the way to school I’ve had to put my earphones in to drown out the nagging”.
+Then again in the car on the way to school.
+I have to put my earphones in to drown out her nagging”.